Automated Version Control

 • The LICENSE, LICENSE.md, or LICENSE.txt file is often used in a repository to indicate how the contents of the repo may be used by others.

-• People who incorporate General Public License (GPL’d) software into their own software must make their software also open under the GPL license; most other open licenses do not require this.
+• People who incorporate General Public License (GPL’d) software into their own software must make the derived software also open under the GPL license if they decide to share it; most other open licenses do not require this.

 • The Creative Commons family of licenses allow people to mix and match requirements and restrictions on attribution, creation of derivative works, further sharing, and commercialization.